Should You Use Hibu to Design Your Website?

 The entire service from start to finish is very professional, and we can personally vouch for Hibu’s friendly and knowledgeable staff.
 There’s no escaping the fact it’s expensive compared to DIY website builders, but given web developers usually charge around $7,000, Hibu actually seems really reasonable.

 Hibu sits in that middle ground between a DIY website builder and a full-blown web developer.
-Its service is fantastic – exceeding our expectations by 17% – and what you receive is a well-functioning, ready-to-use website.
+Its customer service is fantastic – greatly exceeding our expectations – and what you receive is a well-functioning, ready-to-use website.

 The website itself looks a little dated, though, and we do feel it’s possible to design something similar (if not better) for less on a platform like Squarespace or Wix.
 These website builders are better suited to you if you need a personal site, or you’re a business on a budget.